Hyungwon: Public image and impact

 Hyungwon is known as an "all-rounder" and had often been receiving numerous "love calls" from the industry.
 He had been working for various fashion pictorials and fashion week as a model, as well as in various festivals as a DJ.

 In 2021, Hyungwon was commemorated at the "K-pop Star Street", as part of Gwangju's cultural projects, along with other Korean artists who represented the city in the global music scene.
 He was consistently placed in Tumblr's "Most Popular K-pop Stars", ranking 44th in 2018, 51st in 2019, 77th in 2020, 70th in 2021, and 87th in 2022, as well as in "Individual Boy Group Members Brand Power Ranking" published by the Korean Corporate Reputation Research Institute, ranking at 27th in September 2022 as his highest.

 In August 2022, Hyungwon appeared on Lee Young-ji's web entertainment show Not Much Prepared.
 This episode surpassed five million views within four days of being released, as well as ranked first on YouTube's most popular video in South Korea for three days in a row.
 He also became a hot topic in social media platforms for his visual and humor.

 Hyungwon started producing and working on external songs, as he composed, wrote, and arranged for AB6IX's song "Complicated", from the group's sixth EP Take a Chance.
 He also composed, wrote, and arranged two songs, "Bad Liar" and "Where Is This Love", for fellow group member Kihyun's first EP Youth.
 Hyungwon participated as a producer in the American sports-themed beverage and food products brand Gatorade's campaign advertisement music (featuring Yuna Kim and Lee Dong-gook).
 He produced the Peak Time winner Vanner's song "Want U Back", from the group's first EP Veni Vidi Vici.

 Other ventures

 Ambassadorship

 In November 2021, as part of Monsta X's promotional campaign for traditional Korean culture, Hyungwon and Minhyuk participated in a video narration for the YouTube series Kimchi Universe 3, jointly produced by Daesang Jonggajib and World Kimchi Research Institute together with Professor Seo Kyung-duk of Sungshin Women's University.
 The video explains how kimchi became known all over the world through the 1986 Asian Games and 1988 Seoul Olympics, culminating with Gimjang, the traditional practice of preparing and preserving kimchi, being registered on the UNESCO Intangible Cultural Heritage of Humanity in 2013.

+In September 2026, it was announced that he had been selected as a global ambassador for Concept Korea, hosted by the Ministry of Culture, Sports and Tourism and organized by the Korea Creative Content Agency.
+Founded in 2010, it is an initiative made by the Korean government to support young, local designers on an international level and spotlights the most interesting names in South Korean fashion.
+In October, Hyungwon will represent it during the 2027 S/S Paris Fashion Week.